 This is a complete guide on how to buy a new launch private property, detailing the step-by-step process to secure your dream home.
+Before embarking on

 To navigate to each section of the post, please click on the links in the Table of Contents below.
+But firstly, you may wish to have an understanding of Singapore's property market.

 - Fix an Appointment with the Official Property Agency